 On successful completion of this subject, students should be able to:

-- Describe the concepts and models used to guide the development of marketing strategies and plans;
+- Explain and apply marketing thinking and concepts to guide the development of marketing strategies and plans;

 - Explain and apply strategic marketing concepts;